GDRX Logo

 This exercise to reduce sexual tension engages large muscle groups, forcing blood away from the penis and toward the legs.
 It also helps shift your focus to physical exertion instead.
 So, you can also flex your legs or even biceps, literally any muscle, to get rid of an unwanted erection.

-Beyond short-term tricks to reduce arousal, consistent physical exercise is one of the best long-term strategies for reducing erection frequency and preventing ED.
+Beyond short-term tricks to reduce arousal, regular physical exercise is one of the best long-term strategies for reducing erection frequency and preventing ED.
 To stop getting erect so easily, you can begin with:

 Irregular sleep patterns can lead to testosterone fluctuations and more frequent erections.
 So to regulate your body’s internal clock or circadian rhythm, you must: